 The Committee shall have a regularly scheduled meeting at least once every fiscal quarter and may meet separately at the meeting with management, the Corporation's internal auditors and with the independent auditor, at such times and places as shall be determined by the Committee chairperson to be necessary or appropriate, and may have such additional meetings as the Committee chairperson or a majority of the Committee's members deem necessary or appropriate.
 The Committee may request (a) any officer or employee of the Corporation, (b) the Corporation's outside counsel or (c) the Corporation's independent auditor to attend any meeting (or portions thereof) of the Committee, or to meet with any members of or consultants to the Committee, and to provide such information as the Committee deems necessary or appropriate.

-Members of the Committee may participate in a meeting of the Committee by means of conference call or similar communications arrangements by means of which all persons participating in the meeting can hear each other.
+Members of the Committee may participate in a meeting of the Committee by means of telephonic or video conference call or similar communications arrangements by means of which all persons participating in the meeting can hear each other.

 4. Duties and Responsibilities